 How to Buy a High-quality Suits Without Breaking the Bank

 We haven’t really touched on what to look for in a good suit, mostly because we could probably write a book on the subject.
 Instead, check out sites like Dappered or Putthison for guides on what makes a good suit.

 For now, here’s a quick rundown on how to save some money buying one:

 Suit sizing is actually surprisingly straightforward once you know what you need.
-Your jacket size is roughly equivalent to the diameter of your chest + an inch or so of fabric so you can breathe.
-If you’re chest is 40 inches in diameter, then you’re probably going to be a 42 or so jacket size.
-If you’re in doubt you can always go get measured for free at any department store.
+Your jacket size is roughly equivalent to the diameter of your chest plus an inch or so of fabric so you can breathe.
+If your chest is 40 inches in diameter, then you’re probably going to be a 42 or so jacket size.
+If you’re in doubt, you can always get measured for free at any department store.

 Now that you know your jacket size and waist size, you need to learn what a “drop” is in order to see what size pants your new suit will come with.

 The drop is just the difference in size between the jacket and the pants.
 For example, if a suit is a 40R drop six, that means the jacket is size 40, and the pants are 6 inches smaller, so a 34-inch waist.

 3. Learn How Different Designers Cut Their Suits